You've already done the hard part...finding the person you want to spend the rest of your life with!

 The registry agent will type up this information, give you a form and ask you to check it carefully.
 CHECK IT VERY CAREFULLY!!
 Check the spelling and the dates.
 Marriage commissioners cannot change information on the licence.

 When you are sure everything is correct, give it back to the registry agent and make sure this person signs the bottom part of the licence.
 Don't fold the licence or get it dirty.
-Call ahead and make arrangements to drop it off with me.
+Call ahead and make arrangements to drop it off at my home.

 5. Get married!
 During the wedding, the marriage licence is signed by the couple, the two witnesses and the marriage commissioner.
 After the wedding, I will give you a document called a Civil Statement of Marriage.
 I mail the marriage licence to Service Alberta right away.